Charybdis hellerii: Western Atlantic

 C. hellerii has been introduced to the tropical western Atlantic and the first records were from the Cuba in the 1980s and it has now spread to south eastern United States of America, throughout the West Indies, Colombia, Venezuela and Brazil.
 In the United States C. helleriis now abundant on the Atlantic coasts of Florida, South Carolina and North Carolina and although no live specimens been collected in Georgia the remains of this species were discovered in the intestines of a Kemp’s ridley sea turtle Lepidochelys kempii which was found dead on the beach of Wassaw Island, Georgia, which indicates that C. hellerii may have colonised the coasts of Georgia.
 This species was apparently widespread in the Caribbean before it was recorded by biologists.
 It probably reached the Caribbean by being transported by shipping, most likely from ports in the eastern Mediterranean.
 In 2004 there was a single record of an egg bearing female from Tampa Bay on the Gulf of Mexico coast of Florida.

 Elsewhere

-It was recorded in Pearl Harbor, Oahu in 1954 but this was a single specimens and no further specimens have been found since in Hawaii It has also been recorded in New Zealand in the early 2000s when a specimen was recorded on a fishing vessel hauled out for maintenance on the South Island.
+It was recorded in Pearl Harbor, Oahu in 1954 but this was a single individual and no further specimens have been found since in Hawaii It has also been recorded in New Zealand in the early 2000s when a specimen was recorded on a fishing vessel hauled out for maintenance on the South Island.